newrelic/nri-vsphere/README.md

 1. After cloning this repository, go to vSphere integration directory and build the integration:

     ```bash
-    make test
-    make compile-all
+    make compile
     ```

-    The command above executes the tests for the vSphere integration and builds an executable file named `nri-vsphere` under `bin/{architecture}`.
+    The command above executes the tests for the vSphere integration and builds an executable file named `nri-vsphere` under `bin/`.

-    You will also need `docker` to run the integration tests.

 2. Run the executable with the following arguments: